Malikk1997/Chat-with-PDF-using-OpenAi-Streamlit/README.md

 Optional Task: PDF Document Cache

 Consider implementing a caching mechanism to remember previously uploaded PDF documents for each user.
 This cache would prevent the need to re-upload the same PDFs unnecessarily and enhance the user experience.

+OUTPUT:
+I have built web application using streamlit and one can drag and drop the pdf and question on it like we did in chatgpt.
+Also, it will preserve the previous chats and cache.